MiroDojkic/react-clickable/README.md

 * `StopPropagation` - component that stops event propagation to make a child of `Clickable` unclickable

-:rocket: Although this is considered _bad_ practice in UI design, there are exceptions wherein accessible clickable component comes in handy.
+:warning: Although this is considered _bad_ practice in UI design, there are exceptions wherein accessible clickable component comes in handy.
 Nevertheless, please reconsider if this is the right way to implement what you want.